 Boil in 1 1/2 cups water for 4-5 whistles.

-Deep fry the fish head after marinating with a pinch of salt and
+Deep fry the fish head after marinating with a pinch of salt & turmeric powder.

-Temper the oil with panch phoron, dry red chily, cinnamon, cardamoms,
+Temper the oil with panch phoron, dry red chilli, cinnamon, cardamoms,

 cloves and bay leaves.